The New Tobacco Products Directive and WTO Law: Much Ado About Nothing

 21 Pages Posted: 15 Jun 2014

-The article analyses the compatibility of various regulatory mechanisms provided by the new Tobacco Products Directive (TPD) with the requirements of WTO law, in particular those included in the TBT and TRIPS Agreements.
-After introducing basic provisions of the directive and summarizing the concerns raised by some WTO Members during meetings of the TBT Committee and the TRIPS Council, the article discusses in more detail the merits of those claims.
-It finds that concerns expressed by the WTO Members are generally overstated, as most TPD provisions, except for the temporal menthol exception, are WTO-compatible.
-The article also notes that significance of its conclusions goes beyond the specific context of the EU measure.
-The TPD introduces many progressive regulatory solutions which, although not being entirely original, are still at the forefront of contemporary tobacco control policies and will be adopted in the future in other jurisdictions.
-On that basis, the article concludes that WTO law, while imposing certain standards, generally does not stand against genuine tobacco control policies that are adopted in a non-discriminatory manner.
+The paper analyses compatibility of various regulatory mechanisms provided by the new Tobacco Products Directive (TPD) with the requirements of WTO law, in particular those included in the TBT and TRIPS Agreement.
+After introducing basic provisions of the directive and summarizing the concerns that were raised by some WTO Members during meetings of the TBT Committee and the TRIPS Council, the paper discusses in more detail the merits of those claims.
+On that basis, it concludes that the concerns expressed by WTO Members are generally overstated and the most of the TPD provisions is WTO-compatible.
+The paper also notes that the significance of this conclusion goes beyond the specific context of the EU measure.
+The TPD introduces many innovative regulatory solutions that are at the forefront of contemporary tobacco control policy trends.
+This allows to conclude that WTO law, while imposing certain standards, generally does not stand against genuine tobacco control polices that are adopted in non-discriminatory manner.